pivotal/docs-cluster-essentials/deploy.md

 #### <a id='install-unix'></a> Deploy using macOS or Linux

-Configure and run `install.sh`, which will install `kapp-controller` and `secretgen-controller` on your cluster:
+Configure and run `install.sh`, which installs `kapp-controller` and `secretgen-controller` on your cluster:

 - For online installation, run: